 - Beat the cream cheese, butter, and sugars until creamy.
 Add the eggs, banana, and vanilla and beat again.

 - Stir together the flour, baking powder, baking soda, and salt.
-Slowly beat the flour mixture into the butter mixture until smooth.
+Slowly mix the dry ingredients into the butter mixture until smooth.

-- Stir in the chocolate chips and walnuts by hand.
+- Stir in the chocolate chips and nuts by hand.

 - Spread the batter in the prepared pan.
 Drop the pie filling by spoonfuls onto the batter.
 Gently swirl the pie filling into the batter using a knife.

-- Stir together the crumble topping until it resembles sand.
+- Stir together the crumble topping until you have pea-sized crumbs.
 Sprinkle the topping over the batter.

 - Stir together the glaze ingredients and drizzle over the top.
-Let set.
-Store in a sealed container on the counter.
+Let it set before serving.

 Nutrition Information: